AlexNabokikh/windows-playbook/README.md

     - Ensures Right-click Context Menu enabled (Windows 11).
   - **Start Menu**
     - Ensures Automatic Install of Suggested Apps disabled.
-    - Ensures App Suggestions in Start menu disabled.
+    - Ensures the "App Suggestions" in the Start menu is disabled.
-    - Ensures popup "tips" about Windows disabled.
+    - Ensures the "tips" popup Windows disabled.
-    - Ensures 'Windows Welcome Experience' disabled.
+    - Ensures 'Windows Welcome Experience' is disabled.
   - **Taskbar**
     - Ensures 'Search' unpinned from Taskbar.
     - Ensures Task View, Chat, and Cortana are unpinned from Taskbar.
     - Ensures 'News and Interests' unpinned from Taskbar.
     - Ensures 'People' unpinned from Taskbar.
-    - Ensures 'Edge', 'Store' other built-in shortcuts unpinned from Taskbar.
+    - Ensures 'Edge', 'Store' and other built-in shortcuts unpinned from Taskbar.
   - **Desktop**
     - Ensure Desktop icons are removed.
   - **General**
-    - Ensure configured hostname selected by the user is set.
+    - Ensure configured hostname selected by the user is assigned.
     - Ensure remote desktop services are configured.
     - Ensure the sound scheme is set to 'No sounds'.
-    - Ensure the power plan selected by the user is set.
+    - Ensure the power plan selected by the user is assigned.
     - Ensure Windows updates are selected by the user installed.
     - Ensures mouse acceleration is disabled.
 - **Terminal Settings**